Dealing with a Diagnosis

 Your Medical Team

 At this point, you’re going to begin assembling your team of healthcare providers to see you through your treatment.
-As a first step, you should see an oncologist, along with a radiation oncologist and a urologist.
-If your cancer is more advanced or more aggressive, you’ll probably also be seen by a medical oncologist.
+After a diagnosis of prostate cancer, you should see both a urologist (preferably a urologic oncologist) and a radiation oncologist to review all of your treatment options.
+In some cases, a medical oncologist should also be seen to review additional systemic therapy options.

 Oncology is a wide and varied field.
 Many oncologists specialize in either a type of cancer, such as hematology oncology (blood cancers) or urological oncology (cancers of the prostate and urinary tract).
 Others specialize in treatment types, such as radiation oncologists, who focus on radiotherapy, or medical or surgical oncologists, who are experts in the use of medicines or surgery in treating cancer.

 Beginning with your diagnosing doctor, you are free to choose your own practitioners.
 If at all possible, seek out a physician who is a specialist in your type of cancer.
 Take into consideration whether a given doctor or practice is covered by your health plan.
-Are they affiliated with a university or research hospital?
+A multidisciplinary prostate cancer care team will give you the most comprehensive assessment of the available treatments and expected outcomes, because each physician has expertise in different areas.
+Many hospitals and universities have multidisciplinary prostate cancer clinics that can provide a consultation on what team of practitioners might be right for you.

 Perhaps most importantly, think about your doctor’s communication style.
 It’s important that you feel heard, and that your doctor and their staff take the time to explain things to you at a level that works for you.
 The team should be able to guide you in learning what you need to know to feel comfortable as you move through the treatment process, no matter how much prior knowledge you have.
 Once you’ve selected a primary physician you like and trust, they can refer you to professionals to round out your team.